ffund/intro-ml-tss21/slides/1-intro-ml.md

 Fill in "recipe" details, then ask:

-* What type of relationships $f(x)$ can it represent?
+* What type of relationships can $f(x)$ represent?
 * How do we train the model efficiently?
-* What can we learn about the problem from the trained model?
+* What insight can we get from the trained model?
 * How do we control the generalization error?

 :::